 unzip command in Linux is simple.
 You need to tell

 unzip the name of the

 unzip compressed_filename.zip -d destination_folder

 Congratulations!
 You have successfully installed Zip and Unzip.
 Thanks for using this tutorial for installing the Zip and Unzip on your Linux system.
-You can explore here other Linux-related posts.
+For detailed information, you can head to the command’s man page.